alexward1981/trimurti/README.md

-# Vulcan CMS
+# Trimurti CMS

-## Making API based content editing more logical.
-Vulcan CMS - A tool which automatically generates a CMS backend from an API.
+Trimurti CMS - A tool which automatically generates a CMS backend from an API.

 # UNDER CONSTRUCTION - BUGGER OFF! :)